PseudoDevs/IamGhost/abcmd9.md

-Last updated: 2024-04-05 08:30:51
+Last updated: 2024-04-05 08:31:24
-Random Quote: Science fact: Sisters are the worst. - Sheldon
+Random Quote: Everyone sounds like Meryl Streep with a gun to their head. - Mike Ehrmantraut